 With the digital boom in India, product management jobs have also become a hot trend.
-There’s never been a more exciting time to be a product manager.
+The job of product manager was always there but with a rapidly growing economy, a number of startups, and eCommerce companies, there’s never been a more exciting time to be a product manager.
 But, there is no fixed path for becoming a product manager.
 It’s just that you have to forge your own path into a product management career.
-This post will discuss on how to become a product manager.
+This post will discuss how to become a product manager.

 Common myths about the Product Management Jobs

 It’s also important to know some of the myths.

 It’s not exactly a powerful leadership role, and you won’t directly manage people.

 PM jobs pay well, but not like management consulting, financial services, or engineering management.
 The average annual salaries would be between INR 605, 677 and 2, 560, 554 (Source: payscale.com).